getsentry/sentry-python/MIGRATION_GUIDE.md

   | `client`       | `client.address`, `client.port` |
   | full URL       | `url.full`                      |

 - If you're using the RQ integration, the `sampling_context` argument of `traces_sampler` doesn't contain the `rq_job` object anymore.
-Instead, the individual properties of the scope, if available, are accessible as follows:
+Instead, the individual properties of the job and the queue, if available, are accessible as follows:

   | RQ property     | Sampling context key(s)      |
   | --------------- | ---------------------------- |